skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 the north, so Eomer describes it.
 He tells Norvus that Mordan is free.

 There is a long silence.
 Sun streams in through the small windows of the farmhouse.
-The moring is slipping away.
+The morning is slipping away.
 It will be midday soon.
-The fire in Norvus' hearth has gone out and the spent wood sits smouldering under his forgotten teakettle.
+The fire in Norvus' hearth has gone out and the spent wood sits smoldering under his forgotten teakettle.

 At last Norvus nods, as if coming to a decision, "I guess I'd better pack."